 Unlike with SBA, many of them don’t need good bank or business credit approval.
 Almost all of these sorts of programs require two years’ of tax returns.
 Tax returns must demonstrate a profit.
 Rates can vary from 7% or higher and loan amounts extend from $25,000 into the millions.

 Loan amounts are ordinarily based upon the revenues and/or profits shown on the tax returns.
 At times lenders may want other financials such as a profit and loss statement, balance sheets, and income statements.

-Some sources have now even started to offer credit lines that accompany their loans.
+Some sources have now even begun to offer credit lines that accompany their loans.
 You will have to have at least $10,000 in revenue for approval.
-You should be in business for at least one year, although three years is preferred.
+You should be in business for at least one year, although three years is better.
 Lenders usually want to see a credit score of 650 or higher for approval.

 You can get financing regardless of personal credit if you have some type of stocks or bonds.
-You can also get approved if you have someone intending to use their stocks or bonds as collateral for your financing.
+You can also get approval if you have someone intending to use their stocks or bonds as collateral for your financing.

-Credit cards generally offer 0% intro rates for up to two years– very helpful for startups especially.
+Credit cards generally offer 0% intro rates for up to two years.
+So this is very helpful for startups especially.
 Credit lines allow you to take out more cash at a more affordable rate than do cards.
 These are the main two differences that will have an effect on you between credit cards and credit line.

 Both cards and lines are revolving credit.
 Credit lines are more difficult to qualify for as card approvals are ordinarily very quick, many times automated, while at the same time line require an in-depth underwriting review.
 Lines usually offer lower rates, per Bankrate card rates average 13% while lines average 4%.

 Another of the little known corporate credit secrets is unsecured business credit cards.
 A lot of them report to the consumer credit reporting agencies.
 Also, they all demand a personal guarantee from you.
 You can get approval normally for one card at the most as they discontinue approving you when you have two or more inquiries on your report.